jkenlooper/puzzle-massive/docs/deployment.md

     puzzle-massive-green/.
 If everything checks out, then switch the traffic over to puzzle.massive.xyz/.

-3. Finish setting up the production server with TLS certs. [certbot](https://certbot.eff.org/) is used to deploy [Let's Encrypt](https://letsencrypt.org/) certificates.
+3. Set up the production server with TLS certs. [certbot](https://certbot.eff.org/) is used to deploy [Let's Encrypt](https://letsencrypt.org/) certificates.
-    The certs should have already been copied over from the old server.
-This step is to enable the auto renewing of certs.
+    This will initially fail if the server isn't accepting traffic at the domain name.

     ```bash
     cd /usr/local/src/puzzle-massive/;
     source bin/activate;
+    # Running make and make install can be skipped if .has-certs file exists
+    skip_make=$(test -e .has-certs && echo 1)
     sudo bin/provision-certbot.sh /srv/puzzle-massive/
+    if [ ! -n "$skip_make" ]; then
+        make ENVIRONMENT=production;
+        sudo make ENVIRONMENT=production install;
+    fi
     sudo nginx -t;
     sudo systemctl reload nginx
     ```